nivenly/website/content/en/docs/papers/fsep/_index.md

 ## Challenge
 The Fediverse is [defined](https://en.wikipedia.org/wiki/Fediverse) as (a portmanteau of "federation" and "universe"), an ensemble of federated (i.e., interconnected) servers that are used for web publishing (i.e., social networking, microblogging, blogging, or websites) and file hosting, which, while independently hosted, can communicate with each other.

 There have been several protocols that have been used to achieve federation between servers.
-This document will focus on [Activity Pub](https://www.w3.org/TR/activitypub/#social-web-working-group), an officially W3C-recognized standard based on the Activity Streams 2.0 format.
+This document will focus on [ActivityPub](https://www.w3.org/TR/activitypub/#social-web-working-group), an officially W3C-recognized standard based on the Activity Streams 2.0 format.

-The rise of the Activity Pub protocol has spawned several independent projects capable of speaking to each other, i.e., Misskey, Mastodon, Funkwhale, and PeerTube, to name a few.
+The rise of the ActivityPub protocol has spawned several independent projects capable of speaking to each other, i.e., Misskey, Mastodon, Funkwhale, and PeerTube, to name a few.

 This has enabled an exciting new chapter of social media networking where individuals can band together to create dynamic online experiences that are not subject to the changing [whims](https://mashable.com/article/vine-shut-down) of centralized services.